-Anyang Country Club was founded in 1968 and the mission was to create a wonderful new golf course (designed by Japanese architect Miyazawa Zohei) that would be as good as those in Europe, Japan and North America.
+Anyang Country Club was founded in 1968 and the mission was to create a wonderful new golf course (designed by Japanese architect Chohei Miyazawa) that would be as good as those in Europe, Japan and North America.
 Consequently Anyang is widely considered to be the Korean Home of Golf.

 In 1996 the club changed its name to Anyang Benest Golf Club.
 The word Benest was derived from the combination of the words best and nest.
 Why?
 We’re not entirely sure, but the name Benest clearly did not catch on, so the club changed its name back to Anyang Country Club in 2013.